Andrew P. Citron

 [Research Triangle Park, NC]

-Performance analysis and measurement for the following products: IBM's Websphere Portal, WebSphere Domino Extended Productivity Portlets, Sametime Instant Messaging, Portal Document Manager, Websphere Everyplace Mobile Portal, Websphere Everyplace Subscription Manager.
+Performance analysis and measurement for the following products: IBM's WebSphere Portal, Web Content Authoring, Web Application Bridge, Mobile Portal Accelerator, Responsive Web Design, JSF WebSphere Experience Factory, WebSphere Domino Extended Productivity Portlets, Sametime Instant Messaging.
 These strategic products are written in java and run on the WebSphere application server.
 My job is to measure and analyze the performance, find bottlenecks, and suggest design, tuning, and coding changes that will improve the throughput and interactive response time.
+Having a fast website keeps customers on that website.
+Website performance is as important as website features.

 This work frequently involves working closely with customer installations and occasionally some very complex troubleshooting of functional and performance problems.